Home › Forums › Journal Club Case Discussion Forum › Oct 2018 – Journal Club Case

 – I believe she would be a better fit in the “neck pain with mobility deficits” category.

-— Central pain, limitation in neck motion, limited cervical ROM, neck pain at end ranges of AROM (however not PROM…), C and T hypomobility, motor control deficits
+— Central pain, limitation in neck motion, limited cervical ROM, neck pain at end ranges of AROM (however not PROM…), C and T hypomobility, motor control deficits3) Do you see any red or yellow flags associated with this condition?

-– Yellow: fear avoidance (not wanting to drive), multiple PT treatments, was in cervical collar for 4 weeks, “always has pain”
+– Yellow: fear avoidance (not wanting to drive), multiple PT treatments, was in cervical collar for 4 weeks, “always has pain”4) What concerns do you have about the patient’s current presentation and previous treatment?

 – Lots of passive treatments, depending on how much exercise she did